 2012: Gaining ground

-2012 was a year of gaining ground for wildlife and landscapes form the Washington coast to the BC Rockies.
+2012 was a year of gaining ground for wildlife and landscapes from the Washington coast to the BC Rockies.
 We - and you - protected and restored habitat, recovered wildlife, and built partnerships to make a tangible difference across the region.

 Protect the lands and wildlife